Degree three cohomology of function fields of surfaces: The unramified of function fields of conic fibrations over surfaces

 5mm

-{\it We thank Piruka for for the observation that no condition on the Brauer group of the residue fields is required in the hypothesis of 5.1.}
+{\it We thank A. Pirutka for the observation that no condition on the Brauer group of the residue fields is required in the hypothesis of (\ref{lg-ur}).}

-\paragraph*{Corollary 5.2} Let $k$ be a finite a field of characteristic not equal to 2.
+\begin{theorem} Let $k$ be a finite field of characteristic not equal to 2.
 Let $X$ be a smooth, projective, integral surface over $k$ and $K$ its function field.
-Let $n$ be a natural number coprime to the characteristic of $K$ and $C$ a conic over $K$.
-Then $H^3_{nr}(K(C), ~\mu_n) = 0$.
+Let $n$ be a natural number coprime to the characteristic of $K$ and $C$ a smooth conic over $K$.
+Then $H^3_{nr}(K(C)/k, ~\mu_n^{\otimes 2}) = 0$. \end{theorem}